4 Things to Do If Your Baby Falls Off the Bed & Ways To Prevent

 Image: Shutterstock

 Sudden falls may cause babies to lose their consciousness.
 However, they quickly resume consciousness.
 Comfort the baby and check for signs of any injury such as scrape wounds and bumps.
 If your baby seems alright and does not display any distress, then they may not have injured themselves.
 You can still book a doctor’s appointment just to make sure your baby is doing fine.
-If your baby is less than a year old, then it is always best to call the pediatrician after the baby fell from the bed.
+If your baby is less than a year old, then it is always best to call the pediatrician after the baby falls from the bed.

 If your baby does not regain consciousness soon after a fall or develops a bleeding injury, it can be a medical emergency.
 You may observe the following steps (1).